 Herpes simplex can also cause infections in people with eczema, so it is a good idea for people with eczema to avoid people with cold sores, where possible.

 A secondary infection of the skin caused by the herpes simplex virus is called eczema herpeticum.
-If it is not correctly diagnosed and treated with antiviral therapy, it can cause serious consequences, even leading to blindness or death.
+If it is not correctly diagnosed and treated with antiviral therapy, it can cause serious consequences, even leading to

 Most people that have infected eczema will have an open sore in the affected area.
 The open sores usually develop because a person has been scratching their skin.